 5 – 7pm Live Music

-More great music for all in Canbury Gardens to enjoy, though please continue to follow social distancing regulations.
+More great music for all in Canbury Gardens to enjoy.

 Ben Judd’s Stanley Picker Fellowship project The Origin reflects on Britain’s island status, both literal and metaphorical, and how islands shape the communities that live there.
 The Origin brings together the communities surrounding the Stanley Picker Gallery – from Kingston University students and academics to local networks, charities and residents – and asks them to imagine a classless, stateless, humane society based on common ownership.
 A temporary community, an experiment in living, a fictional island group.
 This collaborative project culminates this summer with an installation at the Gallery, a boat on the River Thames and a series of performances, workshops and events – a rehearsal for an alternative future.